HackYourFuture/Assignments/3-UsingAPIs/Week2/README.md

 In the pop-up window you can also see that the `rollDieUntil()` function is expected to return a `Promise` that resolves to a value of the type `DieFace`.

 In the `main()` function that calls the `rollDieUntil()` function you can still pass something that is not of type `DieFace`.
-For instance, if you pass the string `'TWO'`, which would be a valid value for a playing card but not for a die there is no chance that the die will ever settle on a `TWO`.
+For instance, if you pass the string `'TWO'`, which would be a valid value for a playing card in the game of poker but not for a poker die, there would be no chance that the die could ever settle on a `TWO` because it has no such face.

 Having to hover over code to examine the correct types to use in your code is rather cumbersome.
 VSCode can flag type violations as errors by adding a special comment to the top of your file: